Tabanidae: Diet and biting behavior

-Both males and females engage in nectar-feeding, but females of most species are anautogenous, meaning they require a blood meal before they are able to reproduce effectively.
-To obtain the blood, the females, but not the males, bite animals, including humans.
-The female needs about six days to fully digest her blood meal and after that, she needs to find another host.
-The flies seem to be attracted to a potential victim by its movement, warmth, and surface texture, and by the carbon dioxide it breathes out.
 The flies mainly choose large mammals such as cattle, horses, camels, and deer, but few are species-specific.
 They have also been observed feeding on smaller mammals, birds, lizards, and turtles, and even on animals that have recently died.
-Unlike many biting insects such as mosquitoes, whose biting mechanism and saliva allow a bite not noticed by the host at the time, horse-fly bites are immediately irritating to the victim, so that they are often brushed off, and may have to visit multiple hosts to obtain sufficient blood.
+Unlike many biting insects such as mosquitoes, whose biting mechanism and saliva allow a bite to not be noticed by the host at the time, bites from tabanids are immediately irritating to the victim, so that they are often brushed off, and may have to visit multiple hosts to obtain sufficient blood.
 This behaviour means that they may carry disease-causing organisms from one host to another.
-The large animals and livestock mostly bitten by horse-flies are generally powerless to dislodge the fly, so there is no selective advantage for the flies to evolve a less immediately painful bite.
+Large animals and livestock are generally powerless to dislodge the fly, so there is no selective advantage for the flies to evolve a less immediately painful bite.

 The mouthparts of females are of the usual dipteran form and consist of a bundle of six chitinous stylets that, together with a fold of the fleshy labium, form the proboscis.
 On either side of these are two maxillary palps.
 When the insect lands on an animal, it grips the surface with its clawed feet, the labium is retracted, the head is thrust downwards and the stylets slice into the flesh.
 Some of these have sawing edges and muscles can move them from side-to-side to enlarge the wound.
 Saliva containing anticoagulant is injected into the wound to prevent clotting.
 The blood that flows from the wound is lapped up by another mouthpart which functions as a sponge.
-Horse-fly bites can be painful for a day or more; fly saliva may provoke allergic reactions such as hives and difficulty with breathing.
+Bites can be painful for a day or more; fly saliva may provoke allergic reactions such as hives and difficulty with breathing.
 Tabanid bites can make life outdoors unpleasant for humans, and can reduce milk output in cattle.
 They are attracted by polarized reflections from water, making them a particular nuisance near swimming pools.
 Since tabanids prefer to be in sunshine, they normally avoid shaded places such as barns, and are inactive at night.